AMENDED CONSTITUTION AND BY-LAWS

 Entitlement to Benefits and Rights

-Except as may be limited by other provisions hereof, each member, his Jewish wife, his Jewish minor children (as defined by the Orthodox Jewish Religion), Associate Member and Associate Member-Widow are entitled to all of the rights, and benefits of the Seattle Sephardic Brotherhood as long as the member remains current with the dues which may be set by the Executive Board.
+Except as may be limited by other provisions hereof, each member or spouse and their Jewish children under the age of 22 (as defined by the Orthodox Jewish Religion), are entitled to all of the rights, and benefits of the Seattle Sephardic Brotherhood as long as the member remains current with the dues which may be set by the Executive Board.

 ARTICLE VII